pantsbuild/intellij-pants-plugin/CONTRIBUTING.md

 ### How the plugin works

-The plugin uses `pants resolve export <list of imported targets>` command to get an information about an imported project. `pants resolve export <list of imported targets>` command returns information about all targets that are needed to be imported for the project in JSON format.
+The plugin uses `pants export <list of imported targets>` command to get an information about an imported project. `pants export <list of imported targets>` command returns information about all targets that are needed to be imported for the project in JSON format.
 It contains information about all dependencies of a target as well as the same information for each dependency.
 Then the plugin creates an IntelliJ module for each target, configures dependencies(modules and libraries) and source roots.